3scale/3scale-operator/doc/apimanager-reference.md

 | REDIS_SSL_KEY | The private key for the Redis client certificate | Required to set TLS Redis connection.
 Only for TLS |

 **Notes**
-- If Redis TLS is enabled (systemRedisTLSEnabled is set to true in APIManafer CR) - Sentinel must also use TLS communication.
+- If Redis TLS is enabled (systemRedisTLSEnabled is set to true in APIManafer CR SystemSpec) - Sentinel must also use TLS communication.
 In this case,SENTINEL_HOSTS if populated, must have the `rediss://` URL prefix.
 If only one of the Sentinel hosts is secure, it may work, but it is not reliable (in case that host fails).
 It is strongly recommended to secure all Sentinel hosts for optimal reliability.
 - If Sentinel is not set, Redis clients will communicate directly with the Redis Master over TLS, bypassing Sentinel.
 This is a valid configuration when Sentinel is not needed.

 ### system-seed